DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 so introduction of new members won't be prohibited.
 This is a use-case for MiMa.

 MiMa does not indicate how hard, if possible, would it be to maintain compatibility of a class across future versions of Scala.
-Multiple features of Scala, most notably lazy vals and traits, has been compiled diffently by different Scala versions making porting existing compiled bytecode across versions very hard.
+Multiple features of Scala, most notably lazy vals and traits, have been compiled diffently by different Scala versions making porting existing compiled bytecode across versions very hard.
 MiMa will complain retroactively that the new version is incompatible with the old one.
-`@stableABI` will instead indicate at compile time that the old version had used features whose encoding is prone to change.
+`@stableABI` will instead indicate at compile time that the old version used features whose encoding is prone to change.
 This provides early guidance and warning when designing long-living APIs before they are publicly released.

 ## Compilation scheme ##